johnno1962/Diamond/README.md

 That's about it.
 What is missing is an implementation of easy to use i/o classes such as File, Dir and FileUtils in ruby which could be made available as a pod in due course.
-As scripts are frameworks they can be imported into each other which is another way to shared code.
+As scripts are frameworks they can be imported into each other which is another way to share code.

 The author can be reached on Twitter [@Injection4Xcode](https://twitter.com/#!/@Injection4Xcode).